 Vitamin D and osteoporosis

-The obvious health benefit of enough vitamin D is strong bones.
+But there is one sure-fire way to keep your bones strong - and it's never to early to start.
 Weight-bearing exercise is key for preventing thinning bones.
 Anything except swimming counts - so get out your dancing shoes!

 How much is recommended daily?